Throw It Back: Music video

 A music video for "Throw It Back" was released alongside Iconology.
 It contains a guest appearance from Teyana Taylor.
-The video begins with a young girl waking up in an museum with paintings of the rapper.
+The video begins with a young girl waking up in a museum with paintings of the rapper.
 After entering a foggy room, Elliott appears with several dancers and cheerleaders in colorful outfits and afros.
 The video also contains references to Elliott's career, similar to the lyrical content.
-Anika Reed of USA Today described the video as "[shwoing] Elliott's unwavering authenticity" and "celebrating blackness".
+Anika Reed of USA Today described the video as "[showing] Elliott's unwavering authenticity" and "celebrating blackness".
 Katherine J. Igoe, writing for Marie Claire, called the video "a complete return to form" for Elliott.

 Personnel

 Adapted from Iconology's liner notes.